 First, it’s important to know that your heat pump gets heat out of the air by trying to cool the whole planet.
-It’s like a fridge running in reverse.
+It’s like a fridge running in reverse (see "What's a heat pump").
 The outside unit of the heat pump has a panel like the inside cooling plate in a fridge.
 You’ll often see ice form on the evaporator panel in your fridge – because it’s a very cold panel in a cool “climate”.
 Something very similar happens outside on your heat pump external unit.

 On a cold night when temperatures are heading towards a frost, as the air cools it loses its ability to hold water.
 Relative humidity rises as the temperature drops.
 Eventually the air temperature falls to the dew point, which is where relative humidity has risen to 100 percent.
 A relative humidity of 101 percent is against the laws of physics, so below the dew point excess water can’t stay in the air any longer.
 This excess water separates out of the air as dew, condensing onto everything that’s not under shelter.
 If the air cools further, to zero or below, frost forms.

 Your heat pump’s outside evaporator panel is out there in that dewy air, being kept very cold so that it can pull heat out of the air.
 Ice is inevitably going to form on the panel at low temperatures and high humidity.
 When the ice gets thicker, it will act as an insulator, and limit the amount of heat that can be extracted.
 The heat pump senses this and changes to a defrost cycle.
 While defrosting it won’t deliver heat.